Dumping Despots, Then & Now

-When they shaped the Jewish calendar, the Rabbis decided that seven times in a cycle of 19 years, we must insert an extra month of Adar to keep the Jewish calendar in tune with the solar year as well as the lunar moonth.
+Long ago, when the Rabbis shaped the Jewish calendar, they decided that seven times in a cycle of 19 years, we must insert an extra lunar moonth of Adar, to keep the Jewish calendar in tune with the solar year as well as the lunar moonth.

 This raises two questions: Why did they think Passover must always come in Spring; and why did they think Purim should stay close to Pesach?

 That is the nusach, the melody, of early spring.
 Then comes the nusach of “serious” spring.
 With Passover, YyyyHhhhWwwwHhhh, the Breath of Life, the Wind of Change, becomes a Hurricane of Transformation.
-Is the sequence a reminder that we should began overthrowing our tyrants with laughter and if that is insufficient, we need to turn to more “serious" measures of resistance?
+Is the sequence a reminder that we should began overthrowing our tyrants with laughter and if that is insufficient, we need to turn to more “serious" measures of Resistance?

 Just to clarify why I said the Megillah is a double joke:

-AND — there is in the Megillah another joke of the same form, less bloody: Ahasuerus starts the action going with his put-down of Queen Vashti — women must not disobey men.
-And the result of his own anti-feminist tyranny is that he abjectly obeys what a woman -- Queen Esther -- tells him to do.
+AND — there is in the Megillah another joke of the same form, less bloody: King Ahasuerus starts the action going with his put-down of Queen Vashti — women must not disobey men.
+And the result of his own anti-feminist tyranny is that he abjectly obeys what a woman -- the new Queen Esther -- tells him to do.

 (Look carefully at the King.
 Here we see what Ahasuerus looks lke in our generation, with Haman lurking just behind.)

 Anti-Semitism & anti-feminism go hand in hand (as they do in our present White House).
-Indeed, there is ancient midrash that says the courtier Memucan, who advised the King to get rid of Vashti, was Haman in disguise!
+Indeed, there is ancient midrash that says the courtier Memucan, who advised the King to get rid of Queen Vashti, was Haman in disguise!
 Ahasuerus may seem to be a pompous, empty-headed, self-obsessed fool -- but remember, he affirms Haman's tyrannical plot.